E-commerce

 Statistical significance

-Do not conclude too quickly from low-traffic A/B tests: use sample size calculators.
+Do not draw conclusions too quickly from low-traffic A/B tests: sample size calculators.

 Overinterpretation

-One-day spike: check technical incidents before concluding about a campaign.
+One-day spike: check technical incidents before concluding it is campaign-related.

 Team silos

-Marketing KPIs that conflict with finance margin: reconciliation is mandatory.
+Marketing KPI in contradiction with finance margin: reconciliation required.

 Selection bias

-Sample of customers volunteering for a survey: do not generalize to the entire customer base without correction.
+Sample of volunteer customers for a survey: do not generalize to the entire base without adjustment.

 Common mistakes: vanity metrics and cognitive biases

-Hunt down vanity metrics: followers without engagement, sessions without conversion when the goal is sales.
-Watch out for averages that hide double-peaked distributions, and for spurious correlations (seasonality, inventory).
+Chasing vanity metrics: followers without engagement, sessions without conversion when the goal is sales.
+Beware of averages masking bimodal distributions, and false correlations (season, stock).

 Optimizing the wrong KPI

-High CTR with poor product targeting: low-qualified traffic.
+High CTR with poor product targeting: low-quality traffic.

 Poorly calibrated comparison

-Partial week vs full week, different public holidays between years.
+Partial week vs full week, different public holidays from year to year.

 New product effect